-First Prize winner in the 4th Eduardo Mata International Conducting Competition, Ms. Miller is Artistic Director of The New Professionals Orchestra (London, UK), Music Director of The Royal Tunbridge Wells Choral Society and Orchestra, and Fellow in Music Performance at the Royal Holloway University of London.
+First Prize winner in the 4th Eduardo Mata International Conducting Competition, Ms. Miller is currently Music Director of the Royal Tunbridge Wells Choral Society and Orchestra and Fellow in Music Performance at the Royal Holloway University of London.

-Miller's 2014 guest engagements have already included highly successful debuts with the Orchestra of the Age of Englightenment and the BBC Concert Orchestra and the Royal Northern Sinfonia.
-In March, she made her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our fathers, in distress' with the BBC Concert Orchestra and VoiceLab, and in July will make her debut with the Royal Northern Sinfonia at the Ryedale Festival and at the 2014 BBC Proms, both of which received critical acclaim (see acclaim page).
+Miller's 2014 guest engagements have included highly successful debuts with the Orchestra of the Age of Englightenment, the BBC Concert Orchestra and the Royal Northern Sinfonia.
+In March, she made her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our Fathers, in Distress' with the BBC Concert Orchestra and VoiceLab, and in July, she made her debuts with the Royal Northern Sinfonia at the Ryedale Festival and at the 2014 BBC Proms, both of which received critical acclaim (see acclaim page).
 Futue engagements include further dates with the Royal Northern Sinfonia, and with the Bakersfield Symphony in California, the Southbank Sinfonia, and the Solomon Orchestra.

 Forthcoming recordings include discs with the Orchestra of the Age of Enlightenment (CPE Bach/Signum), the BBC Concert Orchestra (Henry Hadley/Dutton), the Royal Northern Sinfonia (Haydn/Signum and Bristow/New World Records), and with the BBC Scottish Symphony Orchestra (Beach/Hopekirk/Hyperion Records/Romantic Piano Concerto series).